donnyfly/SIMKLTrackerBot/README.md

 After changing the value in `.env`, restart the bot for the new interval to take effect.

+### API usage

+The bot is designed to minimize unnecessary SIMKL API requests.

+During a normal polling cycle, it first checks SIMKL's `/sync/activities` endpoint.
+If SIMKL reports that a media type has changed since the bot's last check, the bot then requests the relevant updated watch data using an incremental `date_from` value.

+The bot does **not** repeatedly download the user's entire watch history during every polling cycle.

+Because SIMKL API requests are subject to account/app limits, shorter polling intervals will result in more API requests.
+A longer interval is recommended if you do not need near-real-time activity updates.

-The `/simkl-checknow` command can be used by administrators to manually check for new activity at any time without waiting for the next scheduled poll.
+The `/simkl-checknow` command can be used by administrators to manually check for new activity without waiting for the next scheduled poll.
+Manual checks have a short cooldown to prevent accidental repeated requests.

-The bot uses SIMKL's synchronization endpoints to avoid repeatedly downloading and processing the entire watch history.

-This allows the bot to remain lightweight while still detecting new activity.
+### Token refresh

+SIMKL authentication tokens are refreshed automatically when necessary.
+The bot also tracks token expiry information and can proactively refresh a token when it is approaching expiration.

+This allows linked users to remain authenticated without having to repeatedly link their SIMKL account.

 ---